fractastical/distributed-governance/my_work.md

 ### BTG Pactual / Tezos

-  - worked on BTG Pactual team to introduce $1B of digital assets
+  - worked with BTG Pactual team to introduce $1B of digital assets

-  - Introduced BTG Pactual and Tezos teams

-  - Advised creation of $10mm real estate asset
+  - Introduced BTG Pactual and Tezos teams and advised creation of $10mm real estate asset

 ### Sciath